Gallbladder stones: A closer look

 - Cholesterol stones– where 80% of the weight is cholesterol.
 They vary from light yellow to dark green or brown and are 2-3cms long.

 - Bilirubin stone- composed of bilirubin and calcium salts found in bile.
-They are small, dark, mostly black.
+They are small, dark, and mostly black.

 What are the Symptoms?